13saints/stunning-engine/y25/For The Record.md

 * Feminism: all rights, no responsibility.
 * *Men + Women v Nature* far better describes the human condition than *Men v Women*.
 Both sexes have to contribute, each faces his or her own set of challenges, and in the long-term neither wins unless the other wins too.
 Furthermore, women's welfare cannot be achieved without a certain prerequisite amount of men's welfare, for men must provide for their families, and women's welfare is a downstream effect of this provision.
-* Note that in societies in which women face widespread oppression, men aren't exactly leading enviable lives.
-Lives of both men and women could use some amelioration.
+* Note that in societies in which women face widespread oppression, men don't exactly lead enviable lives.
+Both could use some improvement.

+## 5. Language

+* I used the singular 'they' instead of 'he' or 'he or she' for many years.
+In fact, I began using it before it became popular.
+* If using 'he' is sexist, so is using 'she.'
+If using 'he or she' makes someone say someone hasn't been accounted for, I say he has been accounted for twice.
+To those who advocate the expression 'women and men' I ask if they ever had a problem with 'ladies and gentlemen.'
+And while on this matter, I also ask if describing earth, nature, or countries as feminine is sexist too.
+* Language reformers do not seek equality, they seek power.
+They lost me when they politicized pronouns.
+I use 'she' when it is appropriate to do so.
+I don't subscribe to the nonsense of keeping track of how many 'he's and 'she's I've used.
+And absolutely no singular 'they.'

 ---